 Bible Verses About Pearls

 Pearls are one of the most precious jewels in the world.
 The Bible contains many verses about pearls.
-For example, in Matthew 13:45–46, Jesus says that pearls are among the things you can find in heaven.
+For example, in Matthew 13:45–46, Jesus says that “the kingdom of heaven is like a merchant looking for fine pearls.”

 In Revelation 17:4, John sees a woman sitting on a scarlet beast.
 Her clothing is described as purple and scarlet, and she’s decked with gold, precious stones, and pearls.